lawmaster10/howcryptoworksbook/Part_01_Bitcoin_Fundamentals.md

 Bitcoin has a predictable, algorithmic monetary policy with a fixed issuance schedule.
 The **block reward**, or subsidy, is cut in half every 210,000 blocks, an event known as the **"halving"** that occurs roughly every four years.
 The subsidy began at 50 BTC and has since been reduced to 25, 12.5, 6.25, and most recently to 3.125 BTC after the 2024 halving.

 This mechanism makes Bitcoin a **disinflationary asset**, as its inflation rate trends toward zero.
 Around the year 2140, the subsidy will cease, and miners will be compensated solely by transaction fees.
-This predictable scarcity, often analyzed with the **Stock-to-Flow (S2F) model**, is a cornerstone of Bitcoin's value proposition as a store of value.
+This predictable scarcity is a cornerstone of Bitcoin's value proposition as a store of value, though scarcity alone doesn't guarantee price appreciation—that requires sustained demand to accompany the diminishing supply.

 Due to integer rounding in halvings, the terminal supply converges to ~20,999,999.9769 BTC.
 Over time, miner security budgets shift from subsidy to fees, making a healthy fee market important for long-term incentives.